deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/NODE_GROUP.md

 To configure a server (VM) and add a node to the cluster, download and run a special bootstrap script.
 This script is generated for each static node group (each NodeGroup resource) and located in the `d8-cloud-instance-manager/manual-bootstrap-for-<NODEGROUP-NAME>` secret.
-For an example of adding a static node to a cluster, refer to [Adding a static node manually](adding-node.html#adding-a-static-node-manually).
+For an example of adding a static node to a cluster, refer to the [corresponding section](adding-node.html#adding-a-static-node-manually).

 To disconnect a cluster node and clean up the server (VM), run the `/var/lib/bashible/cleanup_static_node.sh` script, which comes with each static node.